Saint Joseph's Mission (Williams Lake): Augustine Allan

-Despite the changes made at the Mission following the inquiry, children continued to run away from school frequently, such that in 1910 the students were banned from working in the fields.
-The principal asked Indian Affairs for help with a runaway problem, and they conducted another investigation, in which they revealed that the quality of food was the reason for the runaways.
-The principal demanded that the students recant their testimony and furthermore complained that the Mission was constantly a victim of "the most absurd accusations."
+Children continued to run away from the school so frequently that in 1910 students were banned from working in the fields.
+The principal asked Indian Affairs for help with his runaway problem, and they conducted another investigation, which revealed that the quality of food was the reason for the runaways.
+The principal demanded that the students recant their testimony and complained that the mission was constantly a victim of "the most absurd accusations."

 In 1920, a boy by the name of Augustine Allan of the Canim Lake Band died, and it was reported as an accidental death.
 Further investigation revealed that the boys of the school were depressed because of the harshness of the discipline, which led nine boys to agree to eat water hemlock in a suicide pact.
-Allan died, while the other eight boys became very sick.
-This led to multiple requests by parents to have their children discharged from the school, with the father of the dead boy assisting in this effort, who said that the school did "not send any notice to me" to say that his son had died.
+Allan died, and the other eight boys became very sick.
+This led to multiple requests by parents to have their children discharged from the school, with the father of the dead boy assisting in this effort, who said that the school did "not send any notice" to say that his son had died.

-As with before, the local coroner initially chose not to hold an inquest, claiming that "there was nothing suspicious about children eating a poison weed."
-The local Indian Agent believed that the school would refuse to cooperate with an inquiry, so he wrote to Ottawa asking them to carry out a medical examination of the boys in the school.
-However, the department of Indian Affairs refused, and instead asked the agent to ask about the "unduly severe punishment" at the school.
+As before the local coroner initially chose not to hold an inquest, saying "there was nothing suspicious about children eating a poison weed."
+The local Indian agent believed that the school would refuse to cooperate, so he wrote to Ottawa asking them to carry out a medical examination of the boys in the school.
+The department of Indian Affairs refused, and asked the agent to look into the "unduly severe punishment" at the school.
 In the time it had taken for the reply to return, the children had gone home on vacation, so the agent was unable to investigate further.
-The agent instead offered to interview each student at their home reserves, but was denied permission.
+The agent offered to interview students at their home reserves, but was denied permission.
 The agent claimed that while there was a "great tendency to lying upon the part of the Indians... on the other we have a decided lack of something upon the side of the Missions."
 He attacked the mission system and argued that Indian Affairs should operate the schools themselves, as day schools on the reserves.
 Instead, the inspector of Indian schools interviewed the former principal of the school, who claimed that on one occasion one of the brothers had become incensed at the behaviour of a student and beat him with a rod, causing the boy to run away.
 The inspector was satisfied and declared the matter closed.